MLAOPDX/monkeytale/README.md

 Monkeytale is a markup language for documenting and composing a story world and its novels within flat files.
 I am building this language to meet my opinionated needs for improving insights into my own writing.

 ## Design Principles

-- Don't opine.
-Document.
-- Story lives within the writing, not in file names and folder structures.
+As to adherence to these principles, here's a useful bit from The Zen of Python to keep in mind:

+> Special cases aren't special enough to break the rules.
+Although practicality beats purity.

+- **Don't opine.
+Document.**</br>Monkeytale will try to collect all kinds of information on your writing, but will not tell you where or how to improve.
+- **Story lives within the writing**</br>Monkeytale should work in the background and not demand attention.
+As such, file names and folder structures, while necessary and useful, should not have to reflect your story structure.
+Likewise, Monkeytale should require only one syntax format to be learned and no configuration.
-- Only flat files and binary media assets (JPG, MP3, etc.) are supported.
+- **Durability through simplicity**</br>Flat text files and binary media assets (JPG, MP3, etc.) are the backbone of long-lived systems, open to version control management.
-- Simple syntax.
-- No configuration, or as close to it as possible.

 ## Planned Functionality
-- Compose multiple narratives (re-)using story components
+- Compose multiple narratives by (re-)using story components
 - Execute from continuous integration server
 - Derive story structure knowledge from story components and their content
 - Provide plugin mount point for generation of documents from story structure extracted by Monkeytale